christinepugay/bloodpressure/README.md

 ![](bp_levels.PNG)

+Similarly, I categorized each records in the dataset as Normal, Elevated, Stage 1: Hypertension, Stage 2:Hypertension, or Hypertensive Crisis.

 To translate this chart onto Excel, I used IF, AND, OR functions.
-Here is the snippet of the function that I use:
+Here is the snippet of the function that I use to get the Systolic & Diastolic Results column:

 =IF(AND('BloodPressure Chart'!$C282 < 120,'BloodPressure Chart'!$D282 < 80),"Normal", IF(AND('BloodPressure Chart'!$C282>=120,'BloodPressure Chart'!$C282<=129, 'BloodPressure Chart'!$D282<80),"Elevated", IF(AND('BloodPressure Chart'!$C282>= 130,'BloodPressure Chart'!$C282<=139), "Stage 1: Hypertension", IF(AND('BloodPressure Chart'!$D282>=80,'BloodPressure Chart'!$D282<=89), "Stage 1: Hypertension", IF(AND('BloodPressure Chart'!$C282>=140,'BloodPressure Chart'!$C282<180),"Stage 2: Hypertension", IF(AND('BloodPressure Chart'!$D282>=90,'BloodPressure Chart'!$D282<= 120),"Stage 2: Hypertension", IF(OR('BloodPressure Chart'!$C282>180, 'BloodPressure Chart'!$D282>120), "Hypertensive Crisis","")))))))

 ## Overview of the BP Chart
 ![](overview_chart.PNG)